QDoc after Qt 5.12 cannot use static linked clang when using MSVC

 See QTBUG-96339 - workaround using CMake 3.20.2

-QtOpcUa is currently not compatible with OpenSSL 3.0 series.
+is currently was previously not compatible with OpenSSL 3.0 series.

 Temporarily disabling QtOpcUa build until the Qt guys update their open62541 version.

-This change takes place since building and packaging of Qt 6.2.3.
+This change takes place since building and packaging of Qt 6.2.3 (when OpenSSL 3.0 started being used).

-But seems like that open62541 guys doesn’t treat this as issue despite the increasing popularity of OpenSSL 3.0 series.
+But seems like that open62541 guys don’t treat this as issue despite the increasing popularity of OpenSSL 3.0 series.

 Version 1.3.3 has released without any fix about OpenSSL 3.0.